 Top photo: Roma dancers in Romania, by Tare Gheorgh via Wikimedia This post originally appeared on VICE UK.
 The Roma people were Europe's last legal slaves, still breaking their backs in the fields of Romanian landowners until the mid-19th century.
 Today, they may not be enslaved, but they are still ostracized, marginalized, and impoverished: One in four European Roma live without piped water, and 90 percent live below the poverty line.
 Only 54 percent of Europeans would be happy to work with a Roma person, while far-right paramilitaries and armed mobs stalk them across Eastern Europe.
 As they are expelled en masse from European countries like France, forced to live in poverty in camps, an attitude prevails that Roma are legitimate targets—that they are travelers by choice who have opted out of society and refused to integrate.
 In his book Romaphobia: The Last Acceptable Form of Racism, Aidan McGarry, principal lecturer in politics at the University of Brighton, asks how this came to be, and looks at how a younger generation of Roma are starting to fight back.

-VICE: In your book Romaphobia you say Roma are stigmatised because they're seen as being opposed to our "modern values".
+VICE: In your book Romaphobia, you say Roma are stigmatized because they're seen as being opposed to our "modern values."
 What are these, and how are they excluded from them?

 So European nations need an enemy to prove how progressive they themselves are?